ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

     Group Vars
-        The :file:`group_vars/` files are files that live in a directory alongside an inventory file, with an optional filename named after each group.
+        The :file:`group_vars/` files are files that live in a directory alongside an inventory file, with an optional file name named after each group.
 This is a convenient place to put variables that are provided to a given group, especially complex data structures, so that these variables do not have to be embedded in the :term:`inventory`